Top 10 Best Jobs for Women Over 50

 10. Technical Writer

-A technical writer helps to write, edit, and otherwise prepare written material used to communicate complicated technological information clearly.
+A technical writer helps to write, edit, and otherwise prepare written material used to communicate complicated technological information.
 A technical writer might prepare how-to guides, instruction manuals, journal articles, online articles, and more.

 Many technical writers work for specific companies, but others are freelance writers who are hired for specific assignments.
 This is ideal for many women workers over 50 who want to maintain a flexible schedule and even work from home.